Germany's top court to probe former judges' Nazi links | DW | 19.02.2020

-The court — made up of 16 judges from two senates — decided to formalize the process after two or three former judges were found to have links with Nazis, said Vosskuhle.
+The court — made up of 16 judges from two senates — decided to formalize the process after two or three former judges were found to have links to Nazis, said Vosskuhle.

-The purpose of the investigation would be "to get more certainty about our past," said Vosskuhle.
+The purpose of the investigation would be "to get more certainty about our past," Vosskuhle said.
 Initial discussions with historians have already begun, he added.

 Read more:German billionaire family to donate $11M over Nazi past